DevKica/brain/content/Personal development/Sport/Chest.md

 title: Chest
 ---

-a lot of different pushups
+A lot of different pushups